 - Do the marketing and IT teams in your organization have common goals?

 - Are both marketing and IT teams involved in MarTech procurement decisions?

-- Does the ownership of MarTech platforms lie with the marketing team?
+- Does the ownership of Martech business solutions lie with the marketing team?

 - Do you have clearly demarcated roles and responsibilities with regard to usage of MarTech platforms?